International Day of the Midwife is an annual event celebrating midwives around the globe.

-This year’s International Day of the Midwife theme is ‘Follow the Data: Invest in Midwives.’
+This year’s International Day of the Midwife theme is ‘100 years of progress’.

 How can I get involved?

-ICM has an International Day of the Midwife resource pack, which will help you plan your own celebration.
-It contains:
+The ICM website has a number of resources which will help you plan your own celebration, including:

 - Key messages

-- Tips for planning your virtual event or activities
+- Tips for planning your event or activities

 - Instructions on how you can utilise social media to your advantage